Tecdiary/sbm-guide/1.0/faqs/readme.md

 ### Why some products are missing from order when I add 100+ products?

 There is no restriction in SBM code on the number of order items.
-If you are having such issue, please check your php configuration file (php.ini) for `max_input_vars` and set it to higher number i.e, 10000.
+If you are having such issue, please check your PHP configuration file (php.ini) for `max_input_vars` and set it to higher number i.e, 10000.
 You might need to increase `max_input_time` and `max_execution_time` too.